johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 connection to the resolver without further queries being required.

-The focus of this document is the hint-based signaling of transport capabilities, however Section X outlines in detail the specific requirements for how DNSSEC signed authoritatives can provide, and willing resolvers can directly query for, a set of records than can securely provide authentication information for an authoritative
+The focus of this document is the hint-based signaling of transport capabilities, however Section 6.2 outlines in detail the specific requirements for how DNSSEC signed authoritatives can provide, and willing resolvers can directly query for, a set of records than can securely provide authentication information for an authoritative